Non-zero temperature study of spin 1/2 charmed baryons using lattice gauge theory: Masses at non-zero temperature

 \section{Masses at non-zero temperature}

 We now extend the analysis detailed in \Sec{sec:Mass} to non-zero temperature.
 We use the analysis and methods of the previous sections as a guide to when the spectral content has changed such that the exponential Ansatz of \eqnr{eqn:expFit} is no longer appropriate.
 Consequently we show mass results for only a subset of the temperatures available to us.
+The fitting method used is identical to those in \Sec{sec:Mass}; the ratio analysis of the previous section provides guidance up to which temperature such an analysis can be applied.

 The singly charmed baryon spectrum is presented in \Fig{fig:spectJ1_2P}.
 All masses have been normalised with the positive parity ground state mass at the lowest temperature, $m_+(T_0)$, in the corresponding channel.
-While the uncertainties increase as temperature does --- reflective of fewer temporal points and a potential shift away from a zero-width state --- the pattern clearly suggests that in the positive parity sector the masses increase with temperature and that this starts relatively deep in the confining phase.
+While the uncertainties increase as temperature does --- reflective of fewer temporal points and a potential shift away from a zero-width state --- the pattern suggests that in the positive parity sector the masses increase with temperature and that this starts relatively deep in the confining phase.
 On the negative parity side, acceptable results are obtained, even though the negative parity signal is shorter lived than the positive parity, as illustrated in e.g.\ \Fig{fig:effMass}.
 Here the increase in uncertainties is such that it is difficult to determine if masses of negative parity states are changing in a systematic way.
-We note that the ratio analysis of \Sec{sec:ratios} did indeed suggest that the negative parity sector is more strongly affected by temperature effects.
+We note that the ratio analysis of \Sec{sec:ratios} did indeed suggest that the negative parity sector is more strongly affected by temperature effects and as such we do not report masses at as high a temperature for the negative parity states as compared to the positive parity ones.

 Masses of the doubly charmed baryons $\Xi_{cc}\rb{ccu}$ and $\Omega_{cc}\rb{ccs}$ are shown in \Fig{fig:spectJ1_2M}.
 Temperature effects are much less evident here, in both parity sectors, with the positive parity $\Xi_{cc}\rb{ccu}$ mass remaining approximately constant well into the deconfining phase, up to $T\sim190$ MeV.
 To provide support for this finding we show the single and double ratios for this baryon in \Figtwo{fig:doublet_2fl_ccu_single}{fig:doublet_2fl_ccu_double} in Appendix \ref{sec:app}.
 The positive parity double ratio in \Fig{fig:doublet_2fl_ccu_double} is particularly striking, with a value close to one at all temperatures shown here, indicating the apparent absence of thermal effects in this channel.
 It would be interesting to further investigate the difference in thermal effects for doubly charmed baryons compared to singly charmed baryons using effective potential models, similar to the well-studied meson (quarkonium) cases; preliminary work in this direction has been carried out~\cite{Stasiakthesis}.